Hinton, Alberta: Development and incorporation

-Before the mill, Hinton had a population of about 180, and couldn't immediately support this increase in population.
+Before the mill, Hinton had one hotel, one general store, a two-room school, and two filling stations to serve a population of about 180; it couldn't immediately support this increase in population.
 To jump start development of real estate and services, Northwest Pulp and Power created its own subsidiary, the Athabasca Valley Development Corporation, with Ruben as its vice president.
-In 1955, the corporation began plans to provide town services and a shopping centre, prompting the Minister of Municipal Affairs Ted Hinman to clarify that the province was in charge of planning and Hinton would not be a company town.
+In spring 1955, the corporation began plans to provide town services and a shopping centre, prompting the Minister of Municipal Affairs Ted Hinman to clarify that the province was in charge of planning and Hinton would not be a company town.
 In December 1955, Ruben announced plans to build 500 houses in the new town.
 He followed that up with an announcement that the pulp mill would be expanded within 18 months to a total cost of $100 million and that the town would be named New Hinton.
 This was swiftly denied by Minister of Lands and Forests Norman Willmore.
 Ruben responded that, "the matter is entirely out of Mr. Willmore's department," and clarified that he was expressing his personal opinion that they would, "expand the mill at the earliest possible date."
 The Financial Post, in 1959, reported that the pulp mill cost $42 million.

-The New Town of Hinton was incorporated on November 1, 1956.
+The New Town of Hinton was incorporated on 1 November 1956.
 The community grew rapidly, as did a new village to the east called Drinnan.
-On March 27, 1957, the two communities amalgamated, with a population of about 3,500.
-The New Town of Hinton incorporated as the Town of Hinton on December 29, 1958, and William A. Switzer was elected as its first mayor.
+On 27 March 1957, the two communities amalgamated, with a population of about 3,500.
+The New Town of Hinton incorporated as the Town of Hinton on 29 December 1958, and William A. Switzer was elected as its first mayor.
 Three years later, the 1961 Canadian census recorded Hinton's population as 3,529.

 Hinton train collision

-On February 8, 1986, a Canadian National Railway freight train collided with a Via Rail passenger train called the Super Continental, killing twenty-three people.
+On 8 February 1986, a Canadian National Railway freight train collided with a Via Rail passenger train called the Super Continental, killing twenty-three people.
 The Hinton train collision was the deadliest rail disaster in Canada since the Dugald rail accident of 1947, which had thirty-one fatalities, and was not surpassed until the Lac-Mégantic rail disaster in 2013, which resulted in forty-seven fatalities.
 It was surmised that the accident was a result of the crew of the freight train becoming incapacitated, and the resulting investigations revealed serious flaws in Canadian National Railway's labour practices.